Graduate Certificate in Diabetes Education and Management

 - All applicants for admission to candidature to the Graduate Certificate in Diabetes Education must be qualified for a minimum of one year and have been active in practice for a minimum of one year.

-- Applicants must be in current practice and be registered with AHPRA as a Registered Nurse, Registered Midwife, Registered Podiatrist, Accredited Exercise Physiologist, or Registered Pharmacist, Accredited Practicing Dietitian or General Practitioner (GP).
+- Applicants must be in current practice and be registered with AHPRA as a Registered Nurse, Registered Midwife, Registered Podiatrist, Registered Physiotherapist, Accredited Exercise Physiologist, Registered Pharmacist, Accredited Practicing Dietitian or General Practitioner (GP).

 - Other health disciplines may be admitted if they meet the requirements of a relevant health undergraduate degree.
 However, the ADEA currently only recognises the above list for credentialing.
 Other disciplines will be awarded the Graduate Certificate in Diabetes Education and Management, but will currently not be eligible for credentialing by the ADEA.
 (See ADEA website for further information on Credentialing) www.adea.com.au